Polymer/old-docs-site/1.0/docs/start/psk/create-a-page.md

 ...
 {% endhighlight %}

-You now have content to link your new navigation item to, but the routing system for the Polymer Starter Kit is not quite set up properly yet.
-Proceed to the next section to link your navigation item to your new content.
+You now have content to link your new navigation item to.
+In the next section you'll link your navigation item to your new content.

 ## Route traffic to the new content